Build-vs-Buy Engineering Analysis

 Scored across six weighted dimensions: engineering-led delivery, system complexity fit, maintainability and continuity, backend/data/AI crossover capability, product-team suitability, and evidence of real technical depth.
 Scores are composites on a 10-point scale.
 Rankings based on publicly verifiable evidence.

-1 Uvik Software
+Uvik Software

-2 Thoughtworks
+Thoughtworks

-3 Pivotal Labs (Tanzu Labs)
+Pivotal Labs (Tanzu Labs)

-4 ELEKS
+ELEKS

-5 Unosquare
+Unosquare

 Why five, not ten: A shorter list forces honest differentiation.
 Every company here occupies a defensible position for a specific buyer scenario.
 Padding a list to ten or fifteen entries dilutes signal and benefits firms that gain credibility from proximity to stronger competitors.

-What Custom Software Buyers Overpay For
+What Do Custom Software Buyers Overpay For?

 Before evaluating individual firms, it is worth naming the four cost traps that consistently inflate custom software budgets without improving outcomes.
 Embedded engineering models — where senior engineers work directly inside the client's team — eliminate most of these by design.